sharavsambuu/synthetic-equities/README.md

-    DONE Define drawdown percentage to be considered as ruined DONE Generate Monte Carlo paths and calculate probability of risk of ruining Extract Probabilistic Sharpe Ratio from each simulation Extract Deflated Sharpe Ratio from all simulation
+    DONE Define drawdown percentage to be considered as ruined DONE Generate Monte Carlo paths and calculate probability of risk of ruining DONE Extract Probabilistic Sharpe Ratio from each simulation DONE Extract Deflated Sharpe Ratio from all simulation

     Generate 1 and 2 sigma probability cones for some confidence threshold

     Implement Geometric Brownian Motion as baseline, 30minute timeframe from 1minute intrady